loighic/macro/docs/pt1a/intro1.md

 Figure 5 is a graph of **nominal GDP**.
 The years from 1947 to the present are on the horizontal axis.
 The vertical axis is given in billions of dollars.
-This means that 1 (which isn't show on the axis) is \$1 billion.
+This means that 1 (which isn't labeled on the axis) is \$1 billion.
 4,000, the first value on the axis, is \$4,000 billion or \$4,000,000,000,000, which is \$4 trillion.
-The last reported figure, therefore, will be some number over \$27,000,000,000,000 (depending on when you are looking at this).
+The last reported figure, therefore, will be some number over \$28,000,000,000,000 (depending on when you are looking at this).

 Looking at numbers in billions of dollars is probably unfamiliar to you, but try to remember that the GDP of the United States---the highest GDP in the world---is not \$27,000 or \$28,000 or \$29,000.
 It's \$27 or \$28 or \$29 trillion (again, depending on when you are looking at this).